Glasgow offers a range of exciting and immersive city tours that cover a variety of themes and topics, from art and music to food & drink and history.

 From Outlander to Trainspotting, explore the streets and buildings that brought your favourite cinematic moments to life.
 Along the way, your experienced guide will let you in on the vibrant history of theatre and film culture, as well as showcasing the many talented actors that were born and raised in Glasgow and the rest of Scotland.

 Length: 1.5 hours

 3. Charles Rennie Mackintosh Guided Tours

 If you’re familiar with Glasgow’s art and culture scene, then you may have heard of Charles Rennie Mackintosh.
-A famed architect, artist and designer, Mackintosh influenced and shaped the growth of Glasgow and today, you can visit many locations and attractions that showcase his incredible works of art and design that he is renowned for.
+A famed architect, artist and designer, Mackintosh influenced and shaped the growth of Glasgow.
+You can visit many locations and attractions that showcase his incredible works of art and design that he is renowned for.

-Explore the city and uncover all the artistic connections along the way, soak in Mackintosh’s subtle, yet unmistakable designs, from beautiful wood and stone carvings, to stained glass and his clever play on light and dark.
+Explore the city and soak in Mackintosh’s subtle, yet unmistakable designs, from beautiful wood and stone carvings, to stained glass and his clever play on light and dark.
 You can also delve into an era of Mackintosh design, exploring his contemporaries and discovering the architecture that shaped post-Victorian Glasgow on a walking tour of the city.